madyark/MS1-project/README.md

             The images ensure that the viewer gets a pleasurable experience when scrolling through page contents, rather than having to sift through large pieces of text.
 They also allow the viewer to gain perspective into what is the context behind different pieces of text.

             All of the images appear in .jpg (sometimes .jpeg) or .png formats.
-There were, however, a couple that appeared in the .webp format which allowed for better compression but were removed since
+There were, however, a couple that appeared in the .webp format which allowed for better compression but were since then converted to .png since
             [some browsers](https://caniuse.com/webp "Chart showing the support status of specific browser versions for .webp files") still do not support .webp files.

              All of the images are responsive.
 All of the images have the `<img loading="lazy">` attribute set on them to reduce page load times.